CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'UI screenshots', 'mockups', 'design systems', 'MVP UIs', 'reference aesthetics', 'consistent designs'.
-Good coverage of terms a user working with UI design would naturally use.
+Includes strong natural trigger terms users would say: 'UI screenshots', 'mockups', 'design systems', 'MVP UIs', 'reference aesthetics', 'consistent designs'.
+Good coverage of variations a user might use.

 3 / 3